varung97/addressbook-level4/docs/UserGuide.md

 _The most basic command... let's you start adding tasks to the manager._<br>
 Format: `#add <task description> [<extensions>]`

-> Task description outlines the task to be added.<br>
+> Task description outlines the task to be added<br>
-Extensions allow specifying more details about the task, such as deadlines and venues. <br>
+Extensions allow specifying more details about the task, such as deadlines and venues<br>
-Without any timing information, this will be added as a task without a time (a floating task).
+Without any timing information, this will be added as a task without a time (a floating task)

 Examples:
   * `#add Dinner with Arthur`